Sakthi7677/loyaltyPoints/README.md

 docker exec -it <container name> bash -l
 ```

-Once in the database container, you can get a MySQL CLI in the usual way
+Once in the database container, you can get a MySQL CLI in the usual way.

 ```bash
 mysql -uroot -p<password>